google/closure-compiler/README.md

   <tr>
     <td>Description</td>
     <td>A partial copy of Mozilla Rhino.
 Mozilla Rhino is an
 implementation of JavaScript for the JVM.
-The JavaScript parser and the parse tree data structures were extracted and modified significantly for use by Google's JavaScript compiler.</td>
+The JavaScript parse tree data structures were extracted and modified significantly for use by Google's JavaScript compiler.</td>
   </tr>